One of the first questions people ask before bringing home a family milk cow is simple:

 - allow the calf to nurse part-time

-- take what you need
+- take only what your family needs

 - let the calf take the rest